 Place the tortilla in the center of the baking sheet, then spread 1 tablespoon of the butter on the top of the tortilla and sprinkle it with 1 tablespoon of the sugar.
 Turn the tortilla over so the buttered side is facing down.

 Beginning at the edge of the tortilla, arrange the pear wedges in a concentric circle, with the thin edge of each wedge facing the tortilla's center.
 Create another slightly overlapping circle, working in toward the center.
 Add more rows with the remaining wedges, ending with a few pear pieces in the center to complete what will look like a large rose.
-Cut the remaining tablespoon of butter into pieces and use them to dot the top of the apples.
+Cut the remaining tablespoon of butter into pieces and use them to dot the top of the pears.
 Sprinkle with the remaining 2 tablespoons sugar.

 Bake for 30 minutes or until the pear slices are tender and the tortilla is crisp and browned.
 Remove from the oven, set aside for a minute or so, then lift the tart with a spatula and transfer it to a wire rack to cool, discarding any burned bits around it.